 - Let your head fall and relax the shoulders and neck.

 - As you keep your arms straight, press your hands into the floor, raise your sit bones and lower your heels.

 - This is where you will get that wonderful stretch in the backs of your legs.

 - Don’t force your heels down; with practice they will drop more and more easily.

-- As you’re in the triangle shape, lift one leg up as high as you can, making a straight line from foot to hand on that side.
+- As you’re in the downward dog, lift one leg up as high as you can, making a straight line from foot to hand on that side.

 - Now on the raised leg, bend the knee and let the weight of your foot draw your hip muscles open even more.

 - Start in a tabletop position, lying face forward on a mat.